Wednesday, January 18, 2012

 About Lambert & Lambert:

 Lambert & Lambert is a contingency-fee based invention marketing and patent licensing firm that specializes in consumer products.
-Based in St. Paul, Minnesota, Lambert & Lambert provides services to inventors, product developers and small companies throughout the world and currently has products selling in numerous retailers.
+Based in Minneapolis, Minnesota, Lambert & Lambert provides services to inventors, product developers and small companies throughout the world and currently has products selling in numerous retailers.

 Contact: